 They want to hear diverse thoughts, Treggiari said.
 They want to talk with anyone who will genuinely talk with them.

 de la Tour remembers a woman coming up to them one day.
 She looked young, white, punk-rock, and he thought she would see his point of view.
 She told him she didn’t understand why it was important to provide refuge to people escaping wars or climate change or violence — why should America be concerned?

 “I asked her, who are we and they?” he said.
 “She said ‘we are Americans.’
 And I said ‘I’m an American too.”

 They could talk about the history of this country, and when and where her own family first came here.

 “Be honest,” de la Tour said.
 “We are your teachers and your janitors, your boyfriends and girlfriends and lovers.
 We are your grandparents.
 We cook your food, drive your buses and bring your mail.
 Know who you are.”

 Hostile Territory 94 maps loss

-The Hostile Territory 94 installation opens its own conversation, through research, on what has happened on the U.S.-Mexican border across several decades.
+The Hostile Terrain 94 installation opens its own conversation, through research, on what has happened on the U.S.-Mexican border across several decades.